+December 202 4 December 2023

-As at 31 December 2023 As at 31 December 2022 Impact AED million Impact AED million Rates Up 200 bps Rates Down 200 bps 2,441 (4,113) 3,012 (4,532)
+Impact AED million 10.00

+Rates Up 200 bps 1,631 Rates Down 200 bps (3,594) 2,441 (4,113)

 The interest rate sensitivities set out in the table above are based on a set scenario i.e. the projections above assume that interest rates of all maturities move by the same amount and, therefore, do not reflect the potential effect on net interest income of some rates changing while others remain unchanged.
 The projections are based on constant balance scenario, consider behavioural assumptions on non-maturity products and also make the assumption that all positions run to maturity.
 This effect does not incorporate actions that would be taken by Group Treasury or in the business units to mitigate the impact of this interest rate risk.
 In practice, Group Treasury seeks proactively to change the interest rate risk profile to minimise losses and optimise net revenues.